GET TO KNOW OUR STUDENTS!

-As with the CSS’s vision to provide a curriculum that is committed to disciplinal competence, the student organizations conduct activities and events where they can practice and share what they’ve understood in class, as well as learn from new perspectives and approaches outside their own chosen disciplines.
-As you will see, they mainly host seminars and lectures, often inviting known professionals to come and share their knowlege with the university body.
-The events and activities the organizations hold are always with close supervision by their faculty advisers as well as the university administration to ensure quality and safety.
+As with the CSS’s vision to provide a curriculum that is committed to inter-disciplinal competence, the student organizations conduct activities and events where they can practice and share what they’ve understood in class, as well as learn from new perspectives and approaches outside their own chosen disciplines.

 The existence of the student organizations is not only limited to making up a student’s university experience, but they also serve to be intermediaries between the faculty and the students.
 These organizations are meant to be safe spaces for students to ask for assistance in academic matters, or simply, for healthy debate and intellectual conversations outside the classroom.

-The USC-CSS Committee is composed of the student representatives, the chairpersons and vice-chairpersons of the student organizations.
-They work together to conduct student-related events and activities that are socially-engaged and are in line with the goals of the CSS.
+The USC-CSS Committee is composed of the student representatives (elected by the students of the College), the chairpersons and vice-chairpersons of the student organizations, as well as the student volunteers.
+They all work together to conduct student-related events and activities that are socially-engaged and are in line with the goals and values of the CSS and the University.

-According to the University Student Council Constitution, the duties of college representatives are as follows:
+According to the University Student Council Constitution, the duties of college representatives are:

 - To promote and protect the welfare of the students under their College;